 Before I continue, a bit of legal housekeeping.
 This post contains affiliate links.
 That means I receive a small commission if you make a purchase using those links.
 Those commissions help to pay the costs associated with running this site so that it stays free for everyone to enjoy.
 For a complete explanation of why I’m telling you this and how you can support this blog at no cost to you, please read my full disclosure.

-Buying used and low-budget means sometimes getting rusty hardware.
-But it’s not hard to remove most rust and corrosion from stainless steel, aluminum, and brass.
+Buying used and low-budget parts means sometimes getting rusty hardware.
+But it’s not hard to remove most rust and corrosion from stainless steel, aluminum, and bronze.
 Regular steel and iron are a different story and deserve very few places on your sailboat, the most notable exception being your ground tackle.
 Even there, it’s worthwhile to keep rust at a minimum as I discuss in How to Maintain an Anchor and Rode.

 The easiest way to remove rust and corrosion is chemically.
 You can also do it with a lot of elbow grease but why, when there is an easier way?
 Many years ago, Naval Jelly was the king of rust removers but they must have changed the formula (probably for environmental or health reasons) because it hardly worked at all the last time I tried it.
 My favorite products these days for removing rust are Fiberglass Stain Remover (FSR), white vinegar, Iron Out, and Flitz.

 Freshen Up Fiberglass

 FSR is a gel that works great on, well, fiberglass.
 I’ve had good results with it on really bad rust stains in my bilge.
 You can also use it on surfaces where a liquid won’t stay in place long enough to work.

 On brass and bronze, regular household white vinegar works wonders at removing salt water corrosion and it’s dirt cheap.
 For an example, I use it on the jib sail hanks in How To Clean Sails At Home.